I am generally interested in everything relating to quantitative cell biology and the physics of living systems.

 McGuffee and Elcock, 2010, PLoS Comput Biol

 The cytoplasm is a complex environment.
 It is made of proteins, carbohydrates, nucleic acid, and ions, at a high concentration.
 It is a crowded and viscous environment in which proteins are in very close contact.
 It is also a dynamic environment in which energy is permanently consumed to generate molecular motion.
-These properties are emergent from the composition of the cytoplasm, higher concentrations leading to higher crowding and viscosity.
-However, we do not understand its properties enough to predict how its composition influences its properties.
+These properties are emergent from the composition of the cytoplasm, with higher concentrations leading to higher crowding and viscosity.
+However, we do not understand its physical properties enough to predict how its composition influences its properties.
 It is also unclear if cells have evolved molecular mechanisms dedicated to detecting changes in cytoplasmic viscosity or crowding and rectifying them or if the cytoplasmic properties are passively regulated.
-Part of my postdoctoral studies have been dedicated to getting a better understanding of the physical properties of the cytoplasm in fission yeast (Garner, Molines at al., 2022).
+Part of my postdoctoral studies has been dedicated to getting a better understanding of the physical properties of the cytoplasm in fission yeast (Garner, Molines at al., 2022).

 The properties of the cytoplasm are a fundamental aspect of cellular biology.
 Indeed, viscosity and crowding are bulk properties of a solution that are known to influence the various reactions that can happen in the solution.
 For example, in vitro, enzymatic reactions tend to be slowed down by an increase in viscosity and sped up by an increase in crowding.
-It is then evident that the metabolic reaction that happens in the cytoplasm could be sensitive to its properties.
-However, we do not know which reactions are affected or not or by how much.
+It is then evident that the metabolic reaction that happens in the cytoplasm could be sensitive to its physical properties.
+However, we do not know which reactions are affected or by how much.
 Part of that missing knowledge comes from the fact that the actual properties of the cytoplasm are not well described and also from the fact that it is hard to manipulate cytoplasmic properties in cells.
-My main postdoctoral study focused on using osmotic shocks as a way to acutely affect cytoplasmic properties which led us to show that microtubule dynamics is sensitive to the viscosity of the cytoplasm in eukaryotes (yeast, mammals and plants) (Molines et al., 2022).
+My main postdoctoral study focused on using osmotic shocks as a way to acutely affect cytoplasmic properties which led us to show that microtubule dynamics is sensitive to the viscosity of the cytoplasm in eukaryotes (yeast, mammals, and plants) (Molines et al., 2022).

 Potential effect of crowding on proteins behavior.